-Help fund a Historic Structure Report, the first step in the rehabilitation and restoration of this important and beloved structure—the Titanic Memorial Lighthouse.
+Your generous gifts have now funded an Investigative Conditions Assessment, the first step in the restoration of this important and beloved structure—the Titanic Memorial Lighthouse.

-A qualified expert assessor working under the direction of the South Street Seaport Museum will assess existing conditions, damage, and structural problems of the interior/exterior and recommend a restoration program per the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
+A qualified expert assessor working under the direction of the Seaport Museum will assess existing conditions, damage and structural problems of the interior/exterior and recommend a restoration program per the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

-Your support can help restore this forgotten treasure and create a new National Historic Landmark to honor the 1,496 souls who perished when RMS Titanic sank on April 15, 1912.
+Our fundraising campaign continues with its goal: to fully restore this forgotten treasure and create a new National Historic Landmark to honor the 1,496 passengers and crew who perished when RMS Titanic sank on April 15, 1912.

 MISSION & VISION

 • Restore TML to its 100% original working condition

 • Record and remember the 1,496 victims of the tragedy

 • Recognize a National Historic Landmark

 • Create a ‘Beacon of Hope’ for youth, immigrants & visitors alike